Shipbuilding in Ukraine: Soviet period

-In the Ukrainian Soviet Socialist Republic major shipbuilding companies were located in Mykolaiv, Odesa, Kherson, Kyiv; smaller companies were located in Sevastopol, Zhdanov, Kerch; outside the Ukrainian Soviet Socialist Republic - in Tahanrih, Novorossiysk, Tuapse; river ship repair companies in Zaporizhzhia, Dnipro, Kiliya, Pinsk and others.
-The largest plants are Black Sea Shipyard in Mykolaiv, Kherson Shipyard and Kuznya na Rybalskomu in Kyiv.
-Black Sea Shipyard was formed in 1907 as a result of combining the two shipyards.
-This shipyard produces ocean vessels, tankers, and dry cargo vessels.
-Also, by 1914 it was built the first world underwater barrage "Crab" and the first one in the Russian Empire turbine destroyers.
-From 1957 to 1961 were built whaling bases "Soviet Ukraine" and "Soviet Russia" with a displacement of more than 20000 tons.
-Kherson Shipyard was built from 1951 to 1953.
-This Shipyard produces ocean vessels, riverboats, ships, etc. Kuznya na Rybalskomu Plant was founded in 1862, as an engineering enterprise, but in 1913 was turned into a shipyard.
-Kuznya na Rybalskomu produces river vessels, sea fishing trawlers and others.
+In the Ukrainian Soviet Socialist Republic, major shipbuilding companies were located in Mykolaiv, Odesa, Kherson, and Kyiv.
+Smaller companies were located in Sevastopol, Zhdanov (now Mariupol), and Kerch.
+River ship repair facilities operated in Zaporizhzhia, Dnipro, Kiliya, Pinsk, and other cities.
+Outside the Ukrainian SSR, major regional shipbuilding centers included Tahanrih, Novorossiysk, and Tuapse.

+The largest plants were the Black Sea Shipyard in Mykolaiv, the Kherson Shipyard, and Kuznya na Rybalskomu in Kyiv.
+The Black Sea Shipyard was formed in 1907 through the merger of two existing shipyards.
+It produced ocean vessels, tankers, and dry cargo vessels.
+By 1912, the shipyard had built the world's first minelaying submarine, the Krab, as well as the first turbine-powered destroyers in the Russian Empire.
+From 1957 to 1961, the shipyard built the whaling factory ships Sovetskaya Ukraina and Sovetskaya Rossiya, which had a displacement of more than 20000 t.
+The Kherson Shipyard was built between 1951 and 1953 and produced ocean vessels, riverboats, and other ships.
+The Kuznya na Rybalskomu plant was founded in 1862 as a mechanical enterprise but was converted into a shipyard in 1913; it produces river vessels, sea fishing trawlers, and other craft.

-Shipbuilding statistics in the USSR are not published.
-Also, there is no information about the structure of military ships on Ukrainian shipyards.
-There is an assumption, that by 1941, Ukraine was producing 15-20 military ships on factories.
-By 1914, Ukrainian shipbuilding was producing mainly military vessels.
+Shipbuilding statistics in the USSR were not published, and there is no public information regarding the exact structure of military ship production at Ukrainian shipyards.
+It is estimated that by 1941, Ukraine was producing 15–20 military ships annually.
+By 1914, Ukrainian shipbuilding had focused mainly on military vessels.